 Artificial intelligence is capable of performing human-like tasks with much higher accuracy and efficiency.
 It enhances every field it touches with the healthcare industry being no exception.
 AI can potentially help doctors treat some of the deadliest diseases in the world.
 Here are some applications of Artificial intelligence in the healthcare industry:

 Artificial intelligence can be used for the detection of diseases such as cancer, where early detection has a vital role in successfully combating the disease.
 Breast cancer is a leading cause of death in the UK, however, a high proportion of the mammography gives false results.
 A machine learning software was developed to help doctors identify breast cancer at an early stage.
 The software has the ability to interpret mammograms 30 times faster than humans with 99% accuracy.
 A team of pathologists developed the software by going through thousands of images and teaching the computer to identify breast tumours.

-Drug development typically takes more than 10 years and can cost the company billions of pounds.
+Drug development typically takes more than 10 years and can cost the company millions of pounds.
 It also has high failure rates with 9 out of 10 drugs failing between phase I trials and regulatory approval.
 Global pharmaceutical companies and healthcare start-ups are now using artificial intelligence to analyse Big Data in order to make the drug discovery faster, cheaper and more effective.
 An example is GlaxoSmithKline that use machine learning and data analytics to enhance their understanding of the human immune system in order to develop medicine.